 This trip does not demand a high level of physical fitness to perform well, but you need to consider that tracking wild animals can involve spending several hours outdoors either taking short walks or waiting in specific spots until the sightings occur.
 All trails visited in the programs are under 1,000m / 3,000ft high so travelers don’t need to worry about altitude

-The vast unbroken stretch of ocean to the west and south of the South American continent leaves the Patagonian Andes very exposed to winds that circle Antarctica making the weather hard to predict.
+The vast unbroken stretch of ocean to the west and south of the South American continent leaves the Patagonian Andes very exposed to winds that circle Antarctica, making the weather hard to predict.
 Winter’s temperature ranges between -2ºC/28ºF and 6ºC/43ºF.
-June, July, and August are the wettest months in Torres del Paine and sub-zero temperatures are common.
-Nevertheless, the winds are relatively mild in winter and visitors should come prepared for sunshine as well as the cold.
+June, July, and August are the wettest months in Torres del Paine, and sub-zero temperatures are common.
+Nevertheless, the winds are relatively mild in winter, and visitors should come prepared for sunshine as well as the cold.

 Are you wondering about photography equipment?
-We got you! take a look at our What to bring to Patagonia for Photographers.
+We got you!
+Take a look at our What to bring to Patagonia for Photographers.

-Please Note: This list is just to give you an idea.
+Please note: This list is just to give you an idea.
 We will send you a detailed list prior to the departure date of the program.

 We reserve the right to change the order of the days in any itinerary under the sole discretion of the trip guide and based on operational considerations.
 The trip guide can also modify, change or eliminate part of the itinerary based on these considerations.